 Replacing white rice completely led to greater reduction in diabetes risk.
 Replacement foods include brown rice, wholemeal bread, rolled oats and pasta.
 This simple change in diet results in a 33% reduction in diabetes risk.

 A healthy and well balanced diet that is high in fibre with fresh fruits and vegetables, low in salt, sugar and saturated fat helps to reduce the risk of developing type 2 diabetes.
 Remaining active is also essential.
-Following a weight loss program is a good way to start losing weight and reducing the risk of developing serious illness.
+Following our Guide To Losing Weight is a good way to start getting in shape and reducing the risk of developing serious illness.
 Take control of your diet and exercise once again.

 Sugar Warning Over Breakfast Cereals